Riku Miura

-Riku Miura (三浦 璃来; born December 17, 2001) is a Japanese pair skater.
-With her skating partner, Ryuichi Kihara, she is the 2023 and 2025 World champion, two-time World silver medalist (2022, 2024), a two-time Four Continents champion (2023, 2025), the 2022–23 Grand Prix Final champion, an eight-time ISU Grand Prix medalist (five golds, two silvers, one bronze), three-time ISU Challenger Series medalist (one gold, two silvers), and two-time Japanese national champions (2019–20, 2024–25).
-They also are silver medalists in the team event at the 2022 Winter Olympics.
-(Note: On 29 January 2024, the CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
-On 30 January 2024, the ISU reallocated medals to upgrade the United States to gold and Japan to silver, while downgrading the ROC to bronze.)
+Riku Miura (三浦 璃来; born December 17, 2001) is a Japanese retired pair skater.
+She and pair partner, Ryuichi Kihara, are the 2026 Olympic pair skating champions, two-time Olympic team event silver medalists (2022, (Note: On January 29, 2024, the CAS disqualified Valieva for four years retroactive to December 25, 2021, for an anti-doping rule violation.
+On January 30, 2024, the ISU reallocated medals to upgrade the United States to gold and Japan to silver, while downgrading the ROC to bronze.)
+2026), two-time World Champions (2023, 2025), two-time World silver medalists (2022, 2024), two-time Four Continents champions (2023, 2025), two-time Grand Prix Final champions (2022–23, 2025–26), eight-time ISU Grand Prix medalists (five golds, two silvers, one bronze), three-time ISU Challenger Series medalists (one gold, two silvers), and two-time Japanese national champions (2019–20, 2024–25).

+Miura and Kihara are the first Japanese pair skating team to win gold at an ISU Grand Prix event, an ISU Grand Prix Final, an ISU Championships, and a Winter Olympic Games.
+They are also one of only few skaters to achieve a Career Golden Slam.

 With her former skating partner, Shoya Ichihashi, she competed in the final segment at three World Junior Championships (2017–19).

 Personal life

 Miura was born on December 17, 2001, in Takarazuka, Hyōgo.
 She enjoys doing karate in her spare time.
 Her figure skating idol is Sui Wenjing.

-She currently studies at Chukyo University's School of Sport Science.
+She studied at Chukyo University's School of Sport Science.

+On 23 August 2026, Miura announced her engagement with pair partner Ryuichi Kihara.